tophefo/IpCamera/README.md

 ## Roadmap for further development

 If you need a feature added that is in an API, please raise an issue ticket here at this github project if you are not able to copy what I have already done and create a push request.
 I am looking at 2 way audio and how it can be best added to the binding, if you have ideas then please see the issue ticket I created to discuss how this can be done and how the features will work.
 If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding on large amounts of changes.
-I am trying to setup the backend code to allow people that actually own a particular brand of camera to easily add new features and to insulate other brands from bugs.
+I am currently trying to setup the backend code to allow people that actually own a particular brand of camera to easily add new features and to insulate other brands from bugs.
 Any feedback and ideas are welcome.